R3ZV/R3ZV/README.md

 ## I'm a Student and a  Developer!
 - 🔭 I’m currently doing competitive programming
-- 🥅 2022 Goals: Learn raspberry pi && C
+- 🥅 2022 Goals: Learn Golang, Typescript, Python

 ### Connect with me: